GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

    and B is Python3 .
    ```

-2. Concatenation of string using `+` and does not create blank space between.
-However, a data type that is not a string needs to be converted to a string to use concatenation.
+2. Concatenation of string using `+` and does not create blank space.
+However, a data type that is not a string needs to be converted to text data to use concatenation.

    ```python
    A = 10.0